CozyPlantlady/Lairhaven/README.md

 - Found out with CSS validator that my double reset code for fonts (to make the default font size 10px and makes it easier to use rem as measurement) was wrong this whole time.
 I had written it as fontsize: 62,5% instead of 62.5%.
 Had to make sure it is right this time.

 - 23/5: Bug: Tested page in different viewports and browsers, and found a bug on Firefox that locations-boxes have different sizes depending on how much text they have.
 Also in wide screen (over 1900px wide) the pictures become four in a row.
 Trying to fix this by adding more margin.
+Cuurently unsolved.

-- ~~After clicking navbar and jumping to different parts on a page h2 is in different levels.~~ Fixed most of it by making sure that connected ID was in the section and not in inner dividers.
+- ~~After clicking navbar and jumping to different parts on a page h2 is in different levels.~~ Fixed most of it by making sure that connected ID was in the outmost section and not in inner dividers.
 Found the bug from the code, added padding to h2 and corrected the typo.

+- Hero image is too big, and takes a long time to load.
+Changing the image size to 1200px wide.

 ## DEPLOYMENT